Distributed Energy Efficient Channel Allocation: Distributed Auction Algorithm

-In this section we propose the use of a fully distributed channel assignment algorithm that does not require any explicit message passing or a shared memory between the users.
-The algorithm relies on the auction algorithm \cite{bertsekas1979distributed} and the distributed algorithm suggested in \cite{naparstek2013optimal} for sum-rate maximization.
-The distributed protocol consists of a bidding stage and an assignment stage.
-The description of the algorithm is as follows.
-The utility matrix $\textbf{U}$ is an $N\times K$ matrix of energy efficiency indexes and $\textbf{C}$ is an $N\times K$ cost matrix.
-The cost of a channel $\textbf{C}(n,k)$ is a unitless number that merely represents how much user $n$ wants channel $k$ in comparison to the other users.
-We define the profit of user $n$ from channel $k$ as the reward (i.e. energy efficiency index) minus the price of the channel $\textbf{U}(n,k)-\textbf{C}(n,k)$.
-In the initialization stage each user sets the cost for all of the channels to be $0$; i.e., $\textbf{C}(n,k)=0,\forall n,k$, select $\epsilon>0$ and sets his state to unassigned. $\tilde{k}_n$ is defined as the most profitable channel of the $n$'th user.
 The distributed protocol proceeds in iterations.
 In each iteration two stages are sequentially performed, a bidding stage where users raise the price on their most profitable channel and an assignment stage where channels are assigned to the users who proposed the highest prices.
-In the bidding stage, each unassigned user $n$ find his most profitable channel $\tilde{k}_n$ and the profits from that channel $\gamma_n$ and his second most profitable channel $\omega_{n}$ \beq \bea{l} \displaystyle \tilde{k}_n=\arg\max_k\left(\textbf{U}(n,k)-\textbf{C}(n,k)\right)\\ \displaystyle \gamma_n=\textbf{U}(n,\tilde{k}_n)-\textbf{C}(n,\tilde{k}_n)\\ \displaystyle \omega_{n}=\max_{k\neq \tilde{k}_n}(\textbf{U}(n,k)-\textbf{C}(n,k)) \ena \eeq Each unassigned user raises the price on his most profitable channel by \beq \textbf{C}(n,\tilde{k}_n)=\textbf{C}(n,\tilde{k}_n)+\gamma_n-\omega_{n}+\epsilon \eeq where $\epsilon$ is a predetermined constant that can be seen as the price of participating in the auction.
-After the unassigned users updater their prices, all the users bid on their most profitable channels.
+In the bidding stage, each unassigned user $n$ find his most profitable channel $\tilde{k}_n$ and the profits from that channel $\gamma_n$ and his second most profitable channel $\omega_{n}$ \beq \bea{l} \displaystyle \tilde{k}_n=\arg\max_k\left(U_{n,k}-C_{n,k}\right)\\ \displaystyle \gamma_n=U_{n,\tilde{k}_n}-C_{n,\tilde{k}_n}\\ \displaystyle \omega_{n}=\max_{k\neq \tilde{k}_n}(U_{n,k}-C_{n,k}). \ena \eeq Each unassigned user raises the price on his most profitable channel by \beq C_{n,\tilde{k}_n}=C_{n,\tilde{k}_n}+\gamma_n-\omega_{n}+\epsilon, \eeq where $\epsilon$ is a predetermined positive constant that can be seen as the price of participating in the auction.
+After the unassigned users update their prices, all the users bid on their most profitable channels.
 If user $n$ gets assigned to channel $k$ he continues to bid on that channel without raising his bid.
-If a user $n$ is unassigned he bids on $\tilde{k}_n$ with the new bid $\textbf{C}(n,\tilde{k}_n)$.
+If a user $n$ is unassigned he bids on $\tilde{k}_n$ with the new bid $C_{n,\tilde{k}_n}$.
 In the assignment stage each channel is assigned to the highest bidding user.
 A channel without bids stays unassigned and users who were not assigned to channels become unassigned.
 The bidding and assignment stages proceed in iterations until all the users are assigned to channels.
 Once all of the users are assigned to channels, no one raises his bid and as a result the assignment becomes static.
 When all the users are assigned we say that the algorithm has \emph{converged}.
 The distributed auction algorithm appears in Table \ref{table_auction_alg}.